How has our situation changed as we go into these contract negotiations?

 Counselors, nurses, librarians, social workers, teacher assistants, student and family paraprofessional support—you name it, CPS has been ripping off our students by not hiring or retaining the licensed, certified and unionized staff they need.
-We will not tolerate the continued elimination of positions like essential school librarians, certified school nurses or special education teachers.
-We will fight for staffing commitments in all the areas that impact children’s readiness to learn.
+We will not tolerate the continued elimination of essential positions like school librarians, certified school nurses or special education teachers.
+We will fight for staffing commitments and good working conditions in all the areas that impact children’s learning.

 Smaller class sizes

 Our students need individual attention from their teachers.
-We cannot provide that level of attention when we have over 40 students in a kindergarten or an upper grade class.
+We cannot provide that level of attention when we have over 40 students in a kindergarten or any other class.
 Since 1995, state law has given the district the upper hand in class size negotiations.
 Now, with solid, enforceable class size language emerging in our newly won charter school contracts, we are stronger than ever in fighting for this key demand.

 Justice for students and families

 Student learning doesn’t just depend on what happens inside the classroom.
 CTU will fight for social justice for our students and their families with demands in the following areas.

 Upscale development plans keep pushing rents sky high.
 Lack of affordable housing is leading to pushout from the city.
 That has led to declining student enrollment—especially among Black families.